JAMK-IT/PKK-2017/README.md

 [Here is a link](https://github.com/JAMK-IT/TTOW0211-221-game-development/wiki/material) for our material & resources wiki page.

-If you find something useful, please inform Paavo on Slack for example!
+If you find something useful, please inform @paavonelimarkka on Slack for example!

 ## Assignments